artefactual-labs/dip-mungers/README.md

 We created these at SFU Archives in order to support ad-hoc DIP upload and metadata updates from Archivematica to AtoM at points in our workflow not supported by the existing [AtoM DIP upload functionality](https://www.archivematica.org/en/docs/archivematica-1.10/user-manual/access/access/#upload-atom).

-If you plan to use these scripts, I encourage you to compile them for your local environment with `pyinstaller`, so that their dependencies are packaged in and they can be run like command line programs rather than Python scripts.
-This needs to be done separately for Windows, Mac, and Linux environments.
-Many of the server *names* are currently hardcoded to SFU Archives' environment but the paths themselves are all as generic as possible.

 ## Installation

 1. Clone this repo: